 This is the prime example of why the game can’t end in a defensive penalty – it’s always in favor of the offense.

 The game ends because there are no “untimed downs” in the defense’s favor.
-Once the clock hits 0, regardless of the offensive penalties, the game is officially over.
+The game is officially over once the clock hits 0, regardless of the offensive penalties.
 It’s a small loophole in the rulebook, but it makes sense from a scoring standpoint.

 Why did Harbaugh tell all of his players to hold and have his punter wait to take a safety?